LiuxhRobotAI/awesome-learning/README.md

   - [Pyomo](https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html) - Python Optimization Modeling Objects.
   - [CVXOPT](https://cvxopt.org/) - A free Python software package for convex optimization.
   - [Regularization Tools](https://www.imm.dtu.dk/~pcha/Regutools/) - Or find an old copy [here](https://github.com/hadiTab/regu).
+  - [Optimization tool in Python](), There are many optimization tool used for SLAM, machine leraning and so on: [g2opy](https://github.com/uoip/g2opy) is only for SLAM and it is a python binding of graph optimization C++ frameworkb `g2o`; The recently emerged and maintained [pypose](https://github.com/pypose/pypose) (by Wang Chen) and [cvxpylayers](https://github.com/cvxgrp/cvxpylayers), [theseus](https://github.com/facebookresearch/theseus) from `Meta AI` may be the most remarkable ones.
+  - [SymPy](https://github.com/sympy/sympy) - a Python library for symbolic mathematics, a computer algebra system like Maple and Mathematica that can be used to symbolically differentiate the objective function and generate the C++ to evaluate them.

 ## Learning